 Validated Client Account:”Upon validation of a Client Account, the Client receives an email from COINHOUSE or from their respective Client Officer, informing them about the validation of their account”.
 COINHOUSE alone decides through it’s Compliance and Risk Management Department whether to validate a Client Account or not, on the basis of the identification data of the Client, its LCB-FT policy and the information provided by the Client.
 Only a Client with a validated Client Account can access the different Services.

 Crypto Account: means a position-keeping account in which the quantity of a given Crypto-asset held by a Customer is recorded and is held in custody at COINHOUSE, together with its equivalent value in legal tender based on a Price provided as an indication.
-Each Customer has several Crypto Accounts associated with the validated Customer Account, the number of which is equal to the number of different Crypto-assets available for Transactions on the Website.
+Each Customer has several Crypto Accounts associated with the validated Customer Account, the number of which is equal to the number of different Crypto-assets available for Transactions on the Website, Mobile App.

 Paid account: refers to a commercial offer made by COINHOUSE to its customers.
 This includes Premium, Business Premium and Platinum Accounts, etc. This offer is valid after the concerned Customer’s payment of a non-refundable entry fee set by COINHOUSE and indicated to the client prior to subscribing to this commercial offer.
 This offer is valid for a period indicated at the time of subscription.
-The offer allows the beneficiaries to access additional services described on the Website during the period in which the subscription is effective and the Customer Account is validated.
+The offer allows the beneficiaries to access additional services described on the Website, Mobile App during the period in which the subscription is effective and the Customer Account is validated.
 Membership of the Premium Status is validated by the Compliance and Risk Management Department of COINHOUSE, which reserves the right to refuse and suspend membership, without being obliged to reimburse the Customer for the non-refundable entry fee in case of non-compliance with the current TCU by the Client or inappropriate behaviour in regards to Coinhouse (i.e, the following list not being exhaustive, offensive, disrespectful or menacing behaviour etc.) .
-The offer and its eligibility requirements are set out on the Website and are available on request from Customer Services.
+The offer and its eligibility requirements are set out on the Website, Mobile App and are available on request from Customer Services.

 Consumer: means, in the sense of the provisions of the Consumer Code, any natural person who acts for purposes that do not fall within the scope of his or her commercial, industrial, craft, liberal or agricultural activity.